Lover Archetypes Class

 The Femme Fatale lives a fully examined life, confronting double standards and inequalities within.
 She brings the feminine and masculine and the destructive and creative capacities into right, loving relationship.
 Despite her suffering and every reason to be vengeful, the Femme Fatal in the light choses love.
 She regains her power through the agency of love.

-In this online class, “The Lovers: Lover, Don Juan, Femme Fatale,” Stacey Couch gives an in-depth definition of the light and the shadow of the Lover, Don Juan, and Femme Fatale archetypes.
+In this online class, “Lover Archetypes: Lover, Don Juan, Femme Fatale,” Stacey Couch gives an in-depth definition of the light and the shadow of the Lover, Don Juan, and Femme Fatale archetypes.
 Stacey describes the main themes of each archetype, so you can recognize and tell them apart.
 You get concrete examples of each archetype’s expression, showing how to identify these archetypes in yourself and others.

 You receive a course workbook with journal questions and summaries of key points, which deepens your knowledge and understanding of which archetypes you are working with at any given time.